 What happens to term life insurance at the end of the term?

 The term period is set when you purchase the policy and typically lasts for 10, 15, 20, 25, 30, 35, or even 40 years.
-After that, you can usually continue the policy on a year-to-year basis up to age 95, but at a much higher cost.
+After that, you can usually continue the policy on a year-to-year basis up to age 95, which is the term life insurance age limit, but at a much higher cost.

-In general, life insurance costs increase as you grow older.
+In general, term life insurance premiums increase as you grow older.
 To put it bluntly, the older you get, the more risk you have of dying, and so the cost of your insurance will be higher.